HBurgiel/Turnip-Report/README.md

 All of my recipes are inspired by other recipes.
 I've tried to cite sources where I can.
 A notable exception is my college room-mate's ex-boyfriend's mother's recipe book.
 If you see a credit like "J's mother", that's probably where the recipe came from.

+At present, I'm putting the recipes in the [manuscript folder](https://github.com/HBurgiel/Turnip-Report/tree/main/manuscript) in this repository.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/